 Equipment choice depends on project size, site conditions, and soil type.

-Sandy soils may need more compaction, while clay soils demand strong bulldozers and graders to handle their density.
+Sandy soils need more compaction, while clay soils require heavy bulldozers and graders to handle their high density.

 How the Cutting and Filling is Done in Earthwork